ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/applications.html.markdown

 <td width="16">
 </td>
 <td>
 A short URL that can be used if you require.
 You can also pass parameters to your app using a shortended Url.
-See [Passing Parameters into Apps](/developers/user-guide/product-guide/advanced-features/passing-parameters-into-apps/)
+See <a href="/developers/user-guide/product-guide/advanced-features/passing-parameters-into-apps/">Passing Parameters into Apps</a>.

 </td>
 </tr>